-Homes are responsible for one third of total CO, emissions.
+Homes are responsible for one third of total ${\rm CO_2}$ emissions.
 What can towns contribute to climate change mitigation?

 A great deal.
 Most of the population in the Alps now lives in towns and cities.
-So with more people now living closer together, it is easier to improve energy efficiency, for example by us-
+So with more people now living closer together, it is easier to improve energy efficiency, for example by using district heating from renewable sources.
+Many communities also support energy-saving renovation measures for buildings.